eguefif/codingTracker/Readme.md

 on the languages and platform you use.

 ## Description
-There is a server and a client.
-The server is where the data are stored.
+This repository contains the client.
-The client is installed on your computer and track your coding activity and send it to the server.
+The client is installed on your computer and track your coding activity.
+It saves everything in a sqlite3 database in data/database.db by default.
+If it can, the client sync the data with the server and erase the local data.

 ## Getting Started

 ### Dependencies
+The project uses standard library only.
+For dev, see the setup.cfg

 ### Installing
-Create a virtual environment: python3 -m venv venv Activate it: source venv/bin/activate

-pip install codingTracker
+Create a virtual environment: python3 -m venv venv Activate it: source venv/bin/activate pip install codingTracker codingTrackerSetup
-codingTrackerSetup

 ### Executing program
-Run the server: codingTrackerServer
-Run the client: codingTracker
+Run the client: codingTracker [OPTIONS]
+[OPTIONS]: IP_address Port Path_to_db

 ## Authors